Everything We Know About 'Mr. and Mrs. Smith' Season 2

 Who are the new cast members in 'Mr. and Mrs. Smith' season 2?

 As more news about season 2 has come out, it's become clear that it'll shift its focus to a new Mr. and Mrs. Smith couple.
-After a long, highly anticipated wait, we finally learned who the new Smiths are!
-In early December 2024, The Hollywood Reporter announced that Anora breakout Mark Eydelshteyn will lead season 2 as the new John.
+After a long, highly anticipated wait, we finally learned who one half of the new Smiths are in late 2024!
+The Hollywood Reporter announced that Anora breakout Mark Eydelshteyn will lead season 2 as the new John.
 No additional details were revealed.

 The news followed Eydelshteyn's big breakout year, as the Oscar-winning Sean Baker film Anora marked the Russian actor's first major American role (and turned him into the internet's latest crush).
 Could this mean we're in for a season about Russian espionage in America or even set in Moscow?
 We'll have to wait and see!